PacktPublishing/Vue.js-3.0-Cookbook/chapter-05/5.3/README.md

-# 5.3 - Creating your local fake JSON API Server with MirajeJS
+# 5.3 - Creating your fake JSON API Server with MirajeJS

 ## Project setup
 ```